StupidStudio/jQuery-Sprite-Anim/README.md

 If the animation is not playing, it will remain not playing.

+### frame

+Changes the animation frame and stops playback.
+You must supply a second argument with the intended frame.

+Example:

+    $('#mySpriteAnimation').spriteanim('frame', 16);

 ## Javascript Events

 Various events are dispatched and can be used to finetune the animation as you please.